Yes, You can run this script on Standalone Deployment as well.

 Every command which will keep running amid log collection is not CPU intensive.
 You can refer to User Guides to know how to stop the script whenever required.
 We have run our scripts on multiple systems and never confronted any execution issue.
 However, it is firmly proposed that you run the command with legitimate care on the production network.

-We have tested our script output for both SPLAT and GAIA.
+We have tested our script output for GAIA.
 However,

-there is no support for IPSO as of now.
+there is no support for both SPLAT and

 There is no hard and fast rule.
 But for greater visibility over your Firewall devices, we will highly recommend generating the report at least once in three months to keep checking the wellbeing of your firewall devices.